 Get Your Event Planning Committee Together

 While some fundraising campaigns can be relatively simple to plan, don’t try to go it alone.
 Start by assembling an event planning committee to handle the various planning tasks.
-Even if your organization is working with a professional nonprofit event planner, a committee is still needed to direct the planner’s activities.
-Determine your fundraising goals together and create a roadmap to get there.
+Even if your organization works with a professional nonprofit event planner, a committee is still needed to direct the planner’s activities.
+Determine your fundraising goals together with your event team and create a roadmap to get there.

-If you are unsure of who to ask to join your committee, start with your Board of Directors and network of supporters.
-Often you will find that not only will some of your team members know who to contact for the benefit of the fundraiser, but they are also local business people or work in offices or businesses where they can ask for donations and spread awareness.
+If you are unsure who to ask to join your committee, start with your Board of Directors and network of supporters.
+Often, you will find that not only will some of your board members know who to contact for the benefit of the fundraiser, but they are also local business people or work in offices or businesses where they can ask for donations and spread awareness.

 Set Event Fundraising Goals

 Before starting a charity campaign, it is vital to set clear fundraising goals by brainstorming financial and non-financial aims.
-Bear in mind that you want to bring awareness to your cause, satisfy your supporter’s needs and reach or even exceed your goals.
+Remember that you want to bring awareness to your cause, satisfy your supporters’ needs, and reach or exceed your fundraising goals.

 - What are you raising money for?
 Where will the funding go?
-A new library, medical equipment.
+A new library or medical equipment?
 It’s best to be specific here.

 - What is your target fundraising goal?
 You’ll need a fundraising budget to add in event planning costs.

 - What is your budget?
 Look for in-kind donations, but be realistic about upfront costs and how they will impact your fundraising event planning.

 - What are your non-financial goals?
 How do you want to boost audience levels and supporter engagement?